Sunday, 1 December 2019

 Like John Tams, Michael would also make a name for himself in the entertainment industry, but in a very different field.
 Within a year of moving to London he re-invented himself as Magic Michael and became a fixture of the festival scene where his acid-fueled stream of consciousness songs and impromptu performance art found a receptive audience.
 Described by Nick Kent in the NME as "Ladbroke Grove's answer to Wild Man Fischer” he was once booed off stage at a Hawkwind concert.
 "This is believed to be the first and only time such an event has occurred" wrote Kent.

 In the early 70s I would often run into him in the Portobello Road area but, as time went by, these meetings became increasingly heavy going (for me, at least).
 Michael's substance intake eventually severed his already slender grasp on reality and normal conversation became almost impossible.
-Finally it got to the point where, if I saw him coming, I would cross the road in order to avoid the inevitable earbashing.
+Finally, it got to the point where, if I saw him coming, I would cross the road in order to avoid the inevitable earbashing.
 Sad but true.

 In 1971 Michael appeared, naked from the waist down (yes, really) at the second Glastonbury festival, (then a free event) together with William Jellett, the infamous (and ubiquitous) hippie dancer, known to everyone (including himself) as “Jesus”.
 Those of a strong disposition can view this performance on YouTube in the documentary film “Glastonbury Fayre” directed by Nicolas Roeg.
 He also turned up on the Greasy Truckers Party double album recorded live at the Roundhouse in 1972, alongside Hawkwind, Man and Brinsley Schwarz, where his improvised piece “Music Belongs to the People” runs for almost 10 minutes.
-Michael later worked with Brian Eno and Nirvana's Patrick Campbell-Lyons, as well as auditioning (unsuccessfully) for the role of vocalist with Can.
-During 1976 he recorded with Nick Lowe, contributing the song "Little by Little" for the Stiff label compilation A Bunch of Stiffs.
-In 1980 he released the single "Millionaire", recorded with Damned members Rat Scabies and Captain Sensible.
-The last time I saw him was September 18, 1976, backstage at the Queen free concert in Hyde Park.
-It was the tail-end of a long, hot summer and Michael was working as a scaffolder, helping to erect the stage.
-At the time of writing that was the last we heard of him.

 So, with thoughtful, dependable John Tams sitting to my left and Magic Michael fidgeting noisily on the right, I assumed the evening couldn’t get more surreal.
 I was wrong.

-*1980 Magic Michael single "Millionaire" with Rat Scabies &
+"Millionaire" single with Rat Scabies &

-Captain Sensible (front)
+Captain Sensible

 Bob Dylan